 ‘People here in Mumbai don’t know much about northeastern cuisine let alone explaining them that each state has a diverse culinary history.
 I used to be taken aback when people would ask me if momos were a staple for us.
-Some would even ask me if our food is more or less similar to Bengali food.
-So shifting that mindset is a big challenge,’ says Gitika.
-She stresses on the fact that when one comes for a northeastern food pop up, they should be open minded about facts such as most of the dishes have less oil, not as much masalas, no curd.
-‘We don’t always use tomatoes in all our curry-based dishes instead we like to use elephant apple (ou tenga) or garcinia (thekera tenga),’ she adds.
+Some would even ask if our food is similar to Bengali food.
+Shifting that mindset is a big challenge,’ Gitika says.
+When one comes for a northeastern food pop up, she says, they should be open minded about how most dishes would have less oil, not a lot of masala, no curd.
+‘We don’t always use tomatoes in all our curry-based dishes instead we like to use elephant apple (ou tenga) or garcinia (thekera tenga).’

 Food can’t be clubbed as ‘northeastern food.’
-Each state has its own style and it will take more books than one to explain people the complexities of food from each and every state of northeast India.
-There is a variety in food and vegetables of the area that is unheard of in the rest of the country.
-Gitika says, ‘Northeastern cuisine does not even have a personality here.
+Each state has its own style and it will take more books than one to explain people the complexities of food from each state.
+‘Northeastern cuisine does not even have a personality here.
 I am trying my best to educate people through my pop ups.’

 How It All Began?

-Gitika was so passionate about popularizing the cuisine that in 2014 she quit her regular marketing job and decided to take this hobby of hers to a new level.
+Passionate about popularizing the cuisine, Gitika quit her regular marketing job in 2014, and decided to take this hobby of hers to a new level.
 During her early days, she started off by marketing bamboo and pork pickles and later moved into supplying full-fledged north eastern meals.
 With the help of a friend, she has even held a pop up in New York, which was attended by a completely non-Indian crowd.
-‘I felt so good, people liked the food and still write to me about holding more pop ups,’ she says with a chuckle.
+‘People liked the food and still write to me about holding more pop ups,’ she says with a chuckle.

-She travelled to various parts of the northeast and tried to pick up as much as she could from every state.
+She travels to various parts of the northeast and picks up as much as she can from every state.
 ‘My meals are well researched.
 I also travel to these parts to collect ingredients and make sure I sit with the locals to learn the intricacies of home cooking.
-So much so that at times, I even fly in the vessels in which these meals are to be cooked,’ Gitika says.
+I even fly in the vessels in which these meals are to be cooked.’

 Gitika now divides her pop ups as mainland and tribal northeastern.
-According to her mainland northeastern is more acceptable for people in Mumbai where she prepares dishes such as khar, indigenous soda or alkali and dhekiya (fiddlehead fern) cooked with guti aloo (small potatoes) or as main course when prepared with pork.
-She says, ‘Tribal cuisine has less oil, less masalas and different kinds of meat, if people are skeptical then they can skip it.’
+According to her, mainland northeastern is more acceptable for people in Mumbai where she prepares dishes such as khar (indigenous soda or alkali) and dhekiya (fiddlehead fern) cooked with guti aloo (small potatoes) or as main course when prepared with pork.
+‘Tribal cuisine has less oil, less masalaand different kinds of meat, if people are skeptical then they can skip it.’

-Even in today’s day and age, when everything can be available by booking online or by going to a fancy department store, Gitika prefers to get all her meat and vegetables from Assam.
+Even in today’s day and age, when everything is available online or by going to a fancy department store, Gitika prefers to get all her meat and vegetables from Assam.
 ‘My mother-in-law is a great cook, she excels in tribal cooking.
 Can you imagine; she sends me smoked port via blue dart.
 I have to bear the cost of it.
-But that’s okay because everything I am using is fresh and from our farms and kitchen garden back home.
+But that’s okay because everything I am using is fresh and from our kitchen garden back home.
 People might say my pop ups are expensive but I have never compromised on the quality.
-For example, when I cook pork with black sesame, the pork and the black sesame are both from Assam.’
+When I cook pork with black sesame, the pork and the black sesame are both from Assam.’